The Bylaws of the Church of Jesus Christ in Christian Fellowship

 COUNCIL OF ELDERS

 The Council of Elders shall be appointed by the First Presidency.
-They shall include the First Elder and Elect Lady as co-presidents (2), and as councilors the co-presidents of the Quorum of Twelve Apostles (2), the co-presidents of the Quorum of Seventy (2), The Church Patriarch (1) and Church Matriarch (1), and one (1) other person to represent the General Assembly of Saints.
+They shall include the First Elder and Elect Lady as co-presidents (2), and as councilors the co-presidents of the Quorum of Twelve Apostles (2), the co-presidents of the Quorum of Seventy (2), The Fellowship Patriarch (1) and Fellowship Matriarch (1), and one (1) other person to represent the General Assembly of Saints.

 MEETINGS OF THE OFFICERS AND THE COUNCIL OF ELDERS